Why are the habits of successful people a myth?

 A further reason why habits of successful people are a narrative fallacy relates to the fact they are usually based upon the characteristics of the individual after they have become successful.
 For these habits to be indicative of why they became successful they would have had to remained constant throughout their rise from office junior or start-up founder to being CEO of a billion dollar corporation.

 We all know this is complete rubbish as one can’t manage a small start-up in the same way you do a billion dollar business.
 For a start the complexity of a large corporation requires a very different approach than you would take with a tiny start-up, both in terms of management style and cultural values.
+We have a tendency to focus on survivors of a process and forget about the many who did not succeed.

 Hard work and luck matter!